Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Introduction

-We do not suggest that the interaction between online learning and strategic classification solves all problems relating to causality; far from it.
-Our work aims to bring attention to a natural mechanism based on re-training for exposing causal variables, that we believe is worthy of further attention.
+It is important to note that our work operates under a simplifying assumption with regards to the underlying structure of the problem (introduced in Section \ref{sec:model}).
+Adding an assumption of this kind is necessary since in the general case recovering the exact model structure is hard.
+Our work thus aims to bring attention to a natural mechanism, based on re-training, for exposing meaningful variables, that we believe is worthy of further attention.

-\paragraph{Related work.} Much of the work on decision-making on individuals assumes that an individual's data is a fixed input that is independent of the algorithm used by the decision-maker.
-In practice, however, individuals may try to adapt to the model in place in order to improve their outcomes.
-A recent line of work studies such strategic behavior in classification settings.